wednesday-solutions/cloudnative-template/debugging/README.md

 ## VSCode

 The configurations for VSCode goes into the `.vscode` directory at your root project.
 The default name should be `launch.json` and should be used.
-A better idea would be look into how VSCode debugger works!
+A better idea would be to look into how VSCode debugger works!
 [Debugger in VSCode](https://code.visualstudio.com/docs/editor/debugging)